-Author has written 32 stories for Teen Titans, Evangelion, Harry Potter, Misc.
-Anime/Manga, Resident Evil, Naruto, Metroid, Sailor Moon, Ranma, Super Smash Brothers, and Negima!
-Magister Negi Magi/魔法先生ネギま！.
+Author has written 34 stories for Teen Titans, Evangelion, Harry Potter, Misc.
+Anime/Manga, Resident Evil, Naruto, Metroid, Sailor Moon, Ranma, Super Smash Brothers, Negima!
+Magister Negi Magi/魔法先生ネギま！, and Anime X-overs.

 Author has a very low tolerance for stupid, pop music, and alcohol.

 I will warn you now - I have a habit of wandering from my stories, thanks

 to a muse with attention issues.
 Maybe I'll finish them all.
 Maybe I'll make

 I write stuff.
 Mostly somewhat disturbing, sometimes thoughtful, always